andrewallen/tfe-survey/survey-content.md

 ## Your Experience of the New Timetable

-We've shifted from a simpler rotating bootcamp-style schedule to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes.
+We've shifted from a simpler rotating bootcamp-style timetable to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes.

-We've shifted from a simpler rotating bootcamp-style schedule to a more varied class timetable.
+We've shifted from a simpler rotating bootcamp-style timetable to a more varied class timetable.

 Which overall approach do you prefer?
 [Radio buttons]
-- I prefer the previous simpler rotating schedule
+- I prefer the previous simpler rotating timetable
-- I prefer the current varied and specific class schedule
+- I prefer the current varied and specific class timetable
 - I would prefer a balance of both
 - I have no strong preference